 I’m not saying we should be anatomy nuts.
 Quite the contrary, but it’s as if we take pride in our ailments.
 As a coach, we hear it all the time.
 I can’t tell you how many students have a list of caveats that precede what they can do and that’s fine.
 I’m a firm believer in understanding the reality of the state of our bodies, but let’s keep moving the needle, people.
 It’s time to get better.
 Someone once told these injured folks they had a knee issue or a back issue or a bad shoulder and that imprint stayed in their mind as an unchanging reality that they must report upon.
+People can check out Hale Law, P.A. motorcycle injury attorneys for the best injury attorneys.

 Here’s the toughest piece of this matter.
 We’re all fucked up.
 Training rarely causes it, but it often allows for it to manifest.
 Said differently, if a basic functional movement gives you pain then you have an issue.
 It’s not the movement’s fault, it’s your disfunction.
 Furthermore, avoiding the movement isn’t as simple as avoiding pain, it’s avoiding the issues that are there regardless.
 With this logic, when people tell me, “Man, I’d train but it just makes my [issue] flare up.”
 What I hear is, “I secretly enjoy being damaged goods for the rest of my life because it’s way easier that dealing with my body.”